Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular Networks: System Model

 We consider a cellular network with multiple (possibly infinite and heterogeneous) base stations (BSs) on the two dimensional plane.
 Among these BSs, we consider one {\em single} BS and focus on the cell served by that BS (see Figure~\ref{fig:location-dependent-bandwidth-allocation}); this BS can be a macro BS if the network is heterogeneous.
 We consider two classes of {\em downlink} users served by this BS: {\em Static users (SU)} and {\em mobile users (MU)}.
 We assume that there exist multiple directed lines/routes (e.g., roads) crossing the cell, and MUs are moving along these lines with constant speed $v$.
 This can be a model for the roads in urban or suburban areas where users sitting in fast moving cars download contents from the base stations.
 Given a realization of the line segments inside the cell, we assume that, MUs are entering a cell along each line according to a time-homogeneous process, and the arrival rate is potentially different along different routes.
 We assume that all the base stations transmit simultaneously (either on the same band or using frequency reuse), and these transmissions create interference at the SUs and MUs.

 In order to mathematically formulate the dynamic bandwidth sharing problem, we make the following simplified modeling assumptions (also, see Figure~\ref{fig:location-dependent-bandwidth-allocation} for a clear pictorial description): \begin{itemize} \item Time is discretized into slots of duration $\sigma$.
 Hence, a MU moves $v \sigma$ distance in one slot. \item The BS under consideration knows the locations of all static users associated with it. \item The BS knows the lines intersecting with its cell, and also the lengths of these corresponding line segments.
 Let us denote the number of line segments intersecting with the cell under consideration, by $n$.
 Let the $i$-th line segment have length $l_i\sigma v$, i.e., a MU can remain in the $i$-th line segment for $l_i$ number of time slots.
 Thus, the model is as follows: any MU that enters the cell (after coming out of a handoff) along the $i$-th line segment spends a time of $l_i$ slots, and finally enters another cell.
 The values $\{l_i\}_{1 \leq i \leq n}$ are known to the base station. \item We allow the MU arrival rates along the $n$ line segments to be unequal.
-We denote the number of arrivals to the cell along line $i$ at time slot $t$ by a {\em bounded} random variable $A_{i,t}$; we assume that $A_{i,t}$ is i.i.d. across $i$ and $t$; the arrival process will be correlated across cells, but that does not affect the resource allocation problem for a single cell. \item At the beginning of each slot $\tau$, the BS under consideration decides the fraction $\eta_{\tau}$ of the available bandwidth to be dedicated for transmission to the mobile users.
-The remaining bandwidth is assigned to the set of static users. {\em We restrict ourselves to the class of policies where, in each slot, a base station allocates equal bandwidth to all available mobile users; however, our framework is capable to take care of possibly unequal bandwidth sharing among the mobile users.} Similarly, the $(1-\eta_{\tau})$ fraction of bandwidth is assumed to be shared equally among all static users.
+We denote the number of arrivals to the cell along line $i$ at time slot $t$ by a {\em bounded} random variable $A_{i,t}$; we assume that $A_{i,t}$ is i.i.d. across $t$ and independent across $i$; the arrival process will be correlated across cells, but that does not affect the resource allocation problem for a single cell. \item At the beginning of each slot $\tau$, the BS under consideration decides the fraction $\eta_{\tau}$ of the available bandwidth to be dedicated for transmission to the mobile users.
+The remaining bandwidth is assigned to the set of static users. {\em In each slot, a base station can allocate equal bandwidth to all available mobile users, or possibly unequal (arbitrarily) bandwidth sharing among the mobile users is done.} Similarly, the $(1-\eta_{\tau})$ fraction of bandwidth can be shared arbitrarily among all static users. {\em In this paper, we assume equal bandwidth sharing within one user class for the sake of illustration.}